social-media-ethics-automation/book/book_contents/_build/html/_sources/ch13_mental_health/02_unhealthy_activities.md

 # Unhealthy Activities on Social Media

-There are various activities that people on social media may find harmful to their mental health.
+Given the complex relationship between internet-based social media and mental health, let's first look at some social media activities that people may find harmful to their mental health.
 Here are a few examples:

 ## Doomscrolling